markaj-nordic/connectedhomeip/docs/guides/chip_tool_guide.md

 ## Building and running the CHIP Tool

 Before you can use the CHIP Tool, you must compile it from source on Linux (amd64/aarch64) or macOS.
-If you want to build on Raspberry Pi, it must run Ubuntu 20.04.
+If you want to run it on Raspberry Pi, it must use a 64-bit OS.

 > **Note:** To ensure compatibility, always build the CHIP Tool and the Matter
 > device from the same revision of the `connectedhomeip` repository.